Moving On From the University

 As part of DCU's Strategic Plan 2017-2022, the strategic goal to Value and Develop our Staff Community underpins our work in Human Resources.
 However, should your time at DCU be coming to an end we are here to support you through this transition.
 We have highlighted some supports and resources available to you.

-The DCU Leaver form must be completed by the employee and their manager and returned to the relevant HR Business Partner.
-The form can be found on the HR Find a Form page.
+This Leavers Procedure provides important information for those leaving the University and their manager.
+The Leaver form must be completed by the employee and their manager and returned to the relevant HR Business Partner.

 Should you have outstanding accrued annual leave, please liaise with your Line Manager to confirm the details.
 Following the approval of your Line Manager, payment for accrued leave will be notified to the HR Department, via the DCU Leaver Form, and included in your final payment from the University.